Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Well-posedness of the ODE system

 \section{Well-posedness of the ODE system \eqref{Pn}}

 In this section we state and prove Theorem \ref{t:Pn} on the well-posedness of the particle system \eqref{Pn} for fixed $n \geq 2$.
-Before introducing \eqref{Pn} rigorously, we make several a priori observations: \begin{itemize} \item Since $n$ is fixed, $\alpha_n > 0$ is a fixed constant, and thus there is no need to separate cases as in \eqref{alphanm}; \item In between collisions, the system of ODEs in \eqref{Pn} is well-defined.
+Before introducing \eqref{Pn} rigorously, we make several a priori observations: \begin{itemize} \item As mentioned before, since $n$ is fixed, $\alpha_n > 0$ is a fixed constant; \item In between collisions, the system of ODEs in \eqref{Pn} is well-defined.
 In fact, it is the gradient flow of the energy

 However, this gradient flow structure is of limited use.
-Indeed, if $V$ is singular at $0$, then along a solution $\bx(t)$ of \eqref{Pn} the energy diverges to $-\infty$ as $t$ approaches a time at which two particles of opposite sign collide; \item Since the variational framework is of limited use, we rewrite \eqref{Pn} in terms of
+Indeed, if $V$ is singular at $0$, then along a solution $\bx(t)$ of \eqref{Pn} the energy diverges to $-\infty$ as $t$ approaches a time at which two particles of opposite sign collide; \item Since the variational framework is of limited use, we rewrite \eqref{Pn} in terms of the forces